algenty/node-sys/README.md

 Why ?
  - Because telegraf and node exporter not work on the old systems
  - Because nodejs is very rich
- - Becouse nodejs is simply
+ - Becouse nodejs is simply or not...
  - Because i need to send any metrics to several storages like influxd, prometheus, files, ...

- /!\ Do not install or test it, it not works at this time